AmitKumarDas/Decisions/blogs/when_predicate_need_to_be_interfaces.md

 // corresponding implementation(s)
 // if our requirement demands it type predicate interface {
-  ok()      bool     // actual conditional logic name()    string   // name of this condition promCounter()      // some prometheus counter logic pass() string      // success message when this condition passes
+  check()      bool     // actual conditional logic name()    string   // name of this condition promCounter()      // some prometheus counter logic pass() string      // success message when this condition passes